-The NLx partnership offers state workforce agencies a number of no-cost beneficial services, including: downloads and uploads of jobs; hosted sites; indexing; .jobs microsites; analytics; VEVRAA compliance as a business service.
+The NLx partnership offers state workforce agencies a number of no-cost services, including: downloads and uploads of jobs openings, indexing, jobs microsites, hosted state job banks, jobseeker analytics, and the Hilton Honors Military Program.
 Targeted training and technical assistance, is available upon request.

-All states and most territories (including the District of Columbia, Guam and Puerto Rico) have signed formal NLx participation agreements and are considered a partner in its operation.
-Each state workforce agency can choose the NLx service that suits its needs.
+All 50 states, the District of Columbia, Guam, and Puerto Rico have signed formal NLx participation agreements and are considered partners in its operation.
+Each state workforce agency can choose NLx services that suit its needs.
 State workforce agencies can enhance their job openings by downloading thousands of unduplicated, current NLx jobs, from vetted employers.
-The technical aspects of set up, exchanging, and sharing job files are managed by the technology team at DirectEmployers Association.
+The technical aspects of set-up and, exchanging, files are managed by the technology team at DirectEmployers Association.
 State partners are able to take the entire national jobs file or individual state files.
-State job files can also be set up to include certain zip codes of neighboring states or a specified radius around the state.
+State job files can also be set up to include certain zip codes of neighboring states or a specified radius around the state border.

 To view the most current status of the NLx in your state, visit the State NLx Profile Page.

-To receive access to the analytics dashboard, please contact Josie Link, NLx Operations Manager, at firstname.lastname@example.org.
+To receive access to the analytics dashboard, please contact Emma Northcott, NLx Program Analyst.

 The Hilton Honors Military Rewards Program is the result of a partnership between Hilton Worldwide and individual state workforce agencies to support veterans seeking civilian careers.
 Hilton provides veterans with HHonors points that can be used for overnight hotel stays during job search activities.
 Each state determines veterans' eligibility criteria and the referral process.
 Since the start of the program in 2014, more than 800 veterans have received points to assist with their job search.
 Currently, more than 20 states are participating in this no-cost program.